interaction-lab/BlossomNav/README.md

 ```
 This option does not yet have a joystick.
 #### Joystick Information
+Below is a video of our joystick.
+You can use your mouse to drag the inner circle within the outer circle.
+The joystick will send the x, y coordinates of the inner circle to the raspberry pi.
+The joystick will also snap back to (0, 0) if it does not sense that a mouse is dragging it.
+The code for the joystick can be found at ```datacollections/joystick.py``` supposing you want to change it to fit your system.
 [joystick.webm](https://github.com/user-attachments/assets/b111f9dd-f4b0-4e2f-aa10-ce3e5d1576a8)

 ## BlossomNav: Video Parsing & Merging Tools